BixBite-project/bxb-miner/README.md

-      "server":true, 			// this option enabling server monitoring feature, other rigs may acts as clients "server-ip":"0.0.0.0",  		// server IP address for server monitoring "rig-name":"PROG"      		// rig name on monitoring server }
+      "server":true, 			// this option enabling server monitoring feature, other rigs may acts as clients "server-ip":"0.0.0.0",  		// server IP address for server monitoring "rig-name":"PROG"      		// rig name on monitoring server "use-cpu":true, 			// Enable CPU mining
+      "cpu-threads": 2 			// Manual settings for cpu threads (not recomended).
+Not set this otion for auto select thread count.
+    }

 Use the "-c" switch to run different configurations (ex: bxb-miner.exe -c config_heavy.json)